 Incinerator toilets operate using either electricity or natural gas/propane.
 However, you have to empty electric incinerator toilets more often than propane toilets.
 Once the toilet is full, you’ll turn the incinerator “on.”
 The cycle time differs depending on what kind of toilet you get.
 It may be as short as 30-40 minutes for electric toilets and up to 4 hours for gas toilets.

 During the incineration cycle, the toilet’s interior chamber heats to as high as 1400 degrees Fahrenheit.
-So yes, you really can vaporize your poo!
-An exhaust vent hooked up to the toilet vents smoke and fumes out of your RV during the cycle, so there is little to no odor.
+So yes, you really can vaporize your waste!
+An exhaust vent hooked up to the toilet vents smoke and fumes out of the room during the cycle, so there is little to no odor.
 Once the incinerator cycle is over, all you’re left with is a tiny pile of ash.

 Pros of Using an Incinerator Toilet in Your RV

-If you’re wondering if an incinerator toilet is right for your RV, keep reading.
+If you’re wondering if an incinerator toilet is right for your needs, keep reading.
 There are pros and cons to this type of toilet.
 Let’s start with the pros.

 First, most people find an incinerator toilet to be relatively easy to use and maintain.
 After the initial setup, there isn’t a lot of extra work for you.
 All you need to do is press a button, and “poof!” your waste is gone (in around 1-4 hours).
 There is much less “ickiness” compared to a composting toilet.

 There is even less cleaning.
 This is because an incinerator toilet uses special liners.
 You have to put in a new liner every time you go to the bathroom (which is a con).
 But the good news is, the liner keeps the toilet bowl clean!